francopestilli/life/ReadMe.txt

-Linear Fascicle Evaluation.
+Linear Fascicle Evaluation (LiFE).

-This software is intended to evaluate the quality of a connectome.
+This software is intended for evaluating the quality of white-matter connectomes.

 (c) Franco Pestilli, Stanford University 2013
+    Other contributors Brian Wandell, Jason Yeatman,
+    Ariel Rokem, Kendrick Kay.